-The Hanover Fire Department will be easing the suspension on Open Burning in the Town of Hanover.
-Effective March 19, 2020, at 10:00 AM, Open Burning will be allowed on a day by day basis based on the typical criteria of atmospheric conditions and Department of Environmental Protection approval with the additional considerations of fire danger (how dry it is), our staffing levels and other factors that may be impacting our ability to provide services.
+Open Burning will be allowed on a day-by-day basis based on the typical criteria of atmospheric conditions and Department of Environmental Protection approval with the additional considerations of fire danger (how dry it is), our staffing levels, and other factors that may be impacting our ability to provide services.
+Updated January 11, 2021.

 Tips for Safe Open Burning

 Watch this short video to learn how to conduct open burning safely in Massachusetts:

 The Commonwealth of Massachusetts Open Burning Season, begins January 15th and ends on May 1st of each year.
 The Town of Hanover Fire Department has extended the privilege of open burning to residents once again, keeping in mind the following information and requirements:

 - Open Burning Season Starts January 15 and ends May 1.

 - A permit must be obtained from the fire department by calling each day that you wish to conduct open burning.

 - Permits are issued between the hours of 9:30 AM and 2:00 PM The phone number to obtain a permit is 781-826-7850.

 When phoning for your permit, please listen carefully to the message as there will be days when open burning will NOT be authorized due to air quality and/or hazardous weather conditions based upon information received from the Massachusetts Department of Environmental Protection, who has full and final authority in the determination of allowable burning each day.